sudara/alonetone/README.markdown

 Thirdly, fork away on github.

-### Setting up alonetone on localhost
+### Setup alonetone on localhost

-This is *not* a task for Rails newbees.
-This is not a 'clone script' that is easy to setup on your servers.
-We cannot provide ANY support   so please do not email us requesting this.

-Unless you have LOTS of experience with rails, you should not consider trying to set this up.

-If you live and breathe rails and you want to get jiggy:

-alonetone uses 6 config files:
+Create a database, and load the db/seeds with:

+      rake db:setup

+alonetone uses 4 config files that are automagically created (see lib/tasks/) the first time you run any rake task.

       alonetone.yml (contains the application "secret" and app-specific settings) database.yml
       defensio.yml (spam protection, ignored in development)
       newrelic.yml (for performance tracking)

-These files will be created for you the first time you run any rake task.

-#### Gem installation

-We use bundler.
-You'll need imagemagick installed.
-If you have the Bundler gem installed, you can install all of the dependencies like so:

-   `bundle install`

 #### Database setup

-Then, you can create a development database, run all migrations and load some bootstrap data with:
+You can create a development database, s and load some bootstrap data with:

-      rake db:remake
+      rake db:setup

 #### Logging in